paleobiotechnology/EMN001_Paleofuran/05-results/README.md

   - `FUNC_roary_pangenome.tsv`: the results of the pan-genome analysis of the 6 Chlorobium MAGs and the four published *Chlorobium limicola* genomes using Roary for identifying clade specific genes and determining their function using eggNOG
+  - `FUNC_KEGG_specificKO.tsv`: the KEGG pathway annotations of all KEGG orthologs that were specific to either the *Chlorobium limicola* or the *Chlorobium* MAGs